 Fast forward to early January, 2020, my husband came into my office and said, "I just read about a virus that I think is going to be "the" one to take its toll on the human race."
 Even though he's a physician and does medical research, I rolled my eyes and kept on writing.
 By the end of January, we had turned one of the bedrooms into a supply closet...N-95 masks, gloves, food, medical equipment, prescriptions, etc. Then we hunkered down and isolated.
 That's when my husband said, "Put aside the book you're working on and finish your Mooshie book.
-That's the one people want to read."
+A cat memoir that is an action-packed adventure and a love story between a crazy cat and his flawed human is the book people want to read."

 This time I didn't roll my eyes.
 I recalled that twenty-three years ago, my editor at Random House, the late Leona Nevler, suggested I write a book about my travels with my zany cat, Mooshie.
 I started it, but shelved it when another offer came in for a different book.